Lunt-Fontanne Theatre: 1990s to present

-A second revival of Peter Pan, featuring Cathy Rigby, was staged at the Lunt-Fontanne in 1990, as was a concert by Harry Connick Jr. A 1991 transfer of Oh, Kay! closed during previews; Catskills on Broadway opened later the same year and ran for 13 months.
-Afterward, several flops were staged at the Lunt-Fontanne, including the musical Ain't Broadway Grand in 1993, as well as The Best Little Whorehouse Goes Public and Comedy Tonight in 1994.
+A second revival of Peter Pan, featuring Cathy Rigby, was staged at the Lunt-Fontanne in 1990, as was a concert by Harry Connick Jr. A 1991 transfer of Oh, Kay! closed during previews; The comedy Catskills on Broadway opened later the same year and ran for 13 months; multiple box-office employees were suspended after stealing ticket revenue from the show.
+Several flops were then staged at the Lunt-Fontanne, including the musical Ain't Broadway Grand in 1993, as well as The Best Little Whorehouse Goes Public and Comedy Tonight in 1994.
 Carol Channing, who had previously performed at the Lunt-Fontanne during the 1978 revival of Hello, Dolly!, returned for another revival in 1995, which ran 118 performances.
 The Royal Shakespeare Company produced A Midsummer Night's Dream in 1996, and the Sovremennik Theatre had eight Russian-language performances of two productions later that year.

 The musical Titanic opened in 1997 and was a hit, earning enough money to fund renovations of the theater.
 In addition, the theater's owners sold some air rights to the developers of the neighboring Planet Hollywood Hotel in 1998.
 After Titanic's run ended in March 1999, the theater was closed for much of the year while Sachs Morgan Studio renovated it, changing the lighting and paint scheme.
 The Planet Hollywood Hotel was being built during the same time, requiring contractors on that hotel to carefully monitor the Lunt-Fontanne for damage.
 Beauty and the Beast opened at the Lunt-Fontanne in late 1999, transferring from the Palace Theatre with a downsized cast, and ran until 2007.
 The Lunt-Fontanne was again renovated, and the bar area was demolished and rebuilt to accommodate a new building to the east.
-The Little Mermaid then ran at the Lunt-Fontanne from 2007 to 2009.
+The Lunt-Fontanne reopened later that year with preview performances of The Little Mermaid, which officially opened in 2008 and ran until 2009.